pramodk/spack-configs/README.md

 * `spack find -p` : find packages and also show path
 * `spack find -d neuron` : find neuron package and show it was build with dependency tree:
 ![spack bbp sim stack](.images/find_neuron_dep.png)
-* `spack uninstall --all -y` : uninstall all packages and yes for configrmation
+* `spack uninstall --all -y` : uninstall all packages and yes for confirmation
 * `spack uninstall %gcc` : uninstall gcc compiled packages
 * `spack uninstall --all --dependents -y cmake` : uninstall CMake and all packages that dependent on CMake
 * `spack compilers` : show compiler list